m00nshark/escape_sfml/README.md

 //>>>>>>>>>>>>>>>>>>

-used IDE: Visual Studio 2022
+used IDE: Visual Studio 2022;
-used SFML version: 3.0.0
+used SFML version: 3.0.0;
-used brain potential: null
+used brain potential: null;